gregdusek/Project-1/project-worksheet.md

 ## Project Description

+Hopper Fly fishing is a two player fishing game where the goal is to catch fish.
+Each player gets three total casts to catch fish.
+The game ends when both players have cast three times each.
+The player with the greater total weight of fish wins the game.

 FLY FISHING GAME: ( 2 players).
 -Winning conditions: Player with the largest fish after 3 casts wins.